arjunken/crawldock/CONTRIBUTING.md

 ## 📄 **License**

-By contributing to CrowlDock, you agree that your contributions will be licensed under the MIT License.
+By contributing to CrawlDock, you agree that your contributions will be licensed under the MIT License.

 ---

-Thank you for contributing to CrowlDock! 🚀
+Thank you for contributing to CrawlDock! 🚀